MicrosoftDocs/customer-insights/ci-docs/journeys/admin-users-licenses-roles.md

 Like most model-driven apps in Dynamics 365 (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Customer Insights - Journeys, and Dynamics 365 Project Service Automation), Customer Insights - Journeys integrates with the user management and licensing features of the Microsoft 365 admin center.
 To get started, each user who requires access to Customer Insights - Journeys must have a user account on your Microsoft 365 tenant.
 More information: [Add users individually or in bulk to Microsoft 365](/office365/admin/add-users/add-users)

-Unlike most Dynamics 365 apps, Customer Insights - Journeys is licensed per instance (also based on certain quotas, such as the number of Customer Insights - Journeys contacts and monthly email messages) but it isn't licensed per seat, which means that you can add as many users to each Customer Insights - Journeys instance as you like for no extra charge because Customer Insights - Journeys user licenses are free.
+Unlike most Dynamics 365 apps, Customer Insights - Journeys is licensed based on capacity and not based on users (also called seats) which means that you can add as many users to each Customer Insights - Journeys instance as you like for no extra charge.
+Any user with an account on your Microsoft 365 tenant can access the Customer Insights - Journeys application if you share the environment URL with them.
+You can restrict access by setting up security groups.

 ### Grant access to users that already have a Dynamics 365 license

-Any user who already has a license for any model-driven app in Dynamics 365 can also access Customer Insights - Journeys without requiring extra licenses.
-All you need to do is [assign them the security roles and privileges](#assign-role) required to access the Customer Insights - Journeys features they need.
+Any user who already has a license for any model-driven app in Dynamics 365 can also access Customer Insights - Journeys.
+All you need to do is [assign them the security roles and privileges](#assign-role) required to access the Customer Insights - Journeys features they need and share the URL to the environment you want them to access.
+There is no explicit user license assignment required in Microsoft Admin Center the way you must with user or seat based licenses.

 ### Grant access to users without a Dynamics 365 license